 Welcome!
 The Maine Arts Journal: UMVA Quarterly is an ever-changing expression of the Maine arts community as compiled through the lens of the MAJ editorial board and with the support of the Union of Maine Visual Artists.

-The UMVA has a new website which brings all the facets of this amazing organization into one, useful resource!
+The UMVA has a new website that brings all the facets of this organization into one useful resource.
 Please visit www.theumva.org to find out why the UMVA matters to the arts and people of Maine and why artists should become members.

 The Union of Maine Visual Artists (UMVA) represents visual artists statewide in all fields of endeavor and welcomes those who support contemporary artists in Maine.
 The UMVA is dedicated to upholding the dignity of artists, while creating positive social change through the arts.
 By collaborating with other cultural and progressive organizations, we raise awareness for significant issues while promoting an inclusive arts community in Maine.
 We are grassroots and we are active.
 We fear no art.

-The Journal features essays by and about artists, interviews, UMVA Member submissions, poetry, UMVA updates about local chapters and current projects and more.
+The Journal features essays by and about artists, interviews, UMVA member submissions, poetry, UMVA updates about its current projects, local chapter, and more.

-The MAJ is organized around quarterly themes to which we encourage members to submit.
+The MAJ is organized around quarterly themes to which we encourage members to submit work.

-We welcome your feedback on current features, proposals for future issues, and your ideas/submissions for upcoming themes.
+We welcome your feedback on current features, proposals for future issues, and your ideas and submissions for upcoming themes.
 Our new format allows for comments.
 We hope to hear from you.